-Abscess is a series of immune reactions.
-Abscess develops in the damaged tissue when our body’s immune system protects body against entrance of foreign substance and prevents spread of harmful micro-organisms.
+The bacterial boil is a series of immune reactions.
+It develops in the damaged tissue when our body’s immune system protects body against entrance of foreign substance and prevents spread of harmful micro-organisms.

 During an infection by bacteria a large number of white blood cells especially neutrophils migrates to the infected wound.
 This mechanism occurs as a result of getting signals from cytokines.
 The cytokines are responsible to alert the neutrophils to injury and cell death.

-• Furuncles / Carbuncles: Causative bacterium for development of an aabscess is staphylococcus aureus, fever may be associated with it and abscess occurs within the hair follicle.
+• Furuncles / Carbuncles: Causative bacterium for development of an abscess is staphylococcus aureus, fever may be associated with it and abscess occurs within the hair follicle.

 • Cystic acne: Cystic acne occurs in deeper skin tissue.
-Its occurence is most common on the face and in the teenage years.
+Its occurrence is most common on the face and in the teenage years.

 • Pilonidal cyst: It develops in the crease of the buttocks.
 Pilonidal cysts begin as tiny areas of infection in the skin from which hair grows.

-• Perianal abscess (Anorectal abscess): it is an infection of the soft tissues that surrounds the anal canal, discrete abscess cavity forms, bacteria common in the digestive system, such as E.coli are responsible for causing rectal abscess.
+• Perianal abscess (Anorectal abscess): it is an infection of the soft tissues that surround the anal canal, discrete abscess cavity forms, bacteria common in the digestive system, such as E.coli are responsible for causing a rectal abscess.

 • Lung abscess: it is the necrosis of pulmonary parenchyma that is caused by microbial infection, that is of two types-

-– Acute or chronic depending on duration of symptoms.
+– Acute or chronic depending on the duration of symptoms.

 – Primary or secondary depending on associated conditions.